Centers of Gravity Calculator

 Even better would be to score locations using transport tariffs.
 But - most likely - you will not have all tariffs.
 You can obtain those by organizing an RFQ/RFP process - asking logistics service providers to quote for the transport operation (and warehousing operation, covering other/qualitative factors as well).
 Of course, there may be no warehouse space for rent/sale at your intended location.

-If which warehouse(s) to keep and which to close? is the main question, then use Select best warehouses.
+If which warehouse(s) to open and which to close? is the main question, then use Select best warehouses.

 Mandatory